vezzolter/DSA/DataStructures/Stack/Stack.md

 Understanding how to analyze the particular implementation of a data structure in terms of time and space complexity is crucial for optimizing performance and ensuring efficient resource utilization within the constraints of the given environment.
 Additionally, knowing the pros and cons of different data structures allows to make informed decisions, helping to choose the most suitable approach for a given problem.

 ## How to Analyze
-Overall, stack provides «wrapping» behaviour, therefore analysis in terms of space and time complexities mostly based on the underlaying data structure coupled with additional intended logic.
+Overall, stack provides «wrapping» behavior, therefore analysis in terms of space and time complexities mostly based on the underlying data structure coupled with additional intended logic.

 ## Advantages
 - **LIFO** — stack allows to modify/remove/access only top element, which can find numerous applications.